YifanShenSZ/Columbus7-Extension/README.md

 Useful extension and modification for Columbus7

 Featured utilities:
+* Various modifications to improve compatibility and functionality (Modification)
-1. Run a batch of Columbus7 single point calculation (SinglePointBatch)
+* Run a batch of Columbus7 single point calculation (SinglePointBatch)
-2. Collect the batch (Collect)
+* Collect the batch (Collect)
-3. Calculate Hessian and vibration (Hessian), and provide scan along each normal mode
+* Calculate Hessian and vibration (Hessian)

 See each subdirectory for details